-The good news is that Spaceships Rentals have three bases in the UK – London, Edinburgh, and Dublin – so you can pick up and drop off your van to suit your travel itinerary.
+If Spaceships Rentals is your choice for motorhome hire they have two UK depots (in London and Edinburgh) so you can pick up and drop off your van to suit your travel itinerary.

-Indeed, Spaceships pride themselves on being the only campervan and motorhome hire company in the UK offering 24/7 pick-ups and drop-offs 365 days a year!
+Spaceships pride themselves in being the only campervan and motorhome hire company in the UK offering 24/7 pick-ups and drop-offs 365 days a year!

 Motorhome rental – try before you buy

-Apart from the obvious reason of needing a vehicle for your touring holiday, the other reason you might want to hire an RV, campervan or motorhome is to ‘try before you buy’.
+Apart from the obvious reason of needing a vehicle for your touring holiday, the other reason you might want to hire a campervan or motorhome is to ‘try before you buy’.

 Driving a much larger vehicle can take a little getting used to.
 It’s nothing like pootling down the country lanes or around town in your VW Polo!

-The thing is that when you pick up your Spaceship van from the depot you want to feel competent enough to drive it right from the off.
+The thing is that when you pick up your rental motorhome from the depot you want to feel competent enough to drive it right from the off.
 After all, you might be having to negotiate your way out of a busy town before your road trip properly begins.